 - A. Behaving with integrity, demonstrating a strong commitment to ethical values, and respecting the rule of law. - The Council's constitution defines the roles and responsibilities of the Council's decision making, regulatory, Audit and Governance and Overview and Scrutiny committees.
-It also defines the roles of the statutory officers and includes the delegations that officers hold. - Members and officers have an induction which set includes the behaviours that are expected. - The Council's values and behaviours will be rolled out to all staff and Members during 2020-21. - The Council has recently appointed a new post of Head of Legal and Governance. - A fraud hotline is in place to allow confidential reporting so that anonymous complaints can be investigated. - A process for regular staff appraisals is in place. - B. Ensuring openness and comprehensive stakeholder engagement. - There is a process for consultation in place through the Future High Streets Fund, the Town Deal Board and the Major Projects Board. - The Council has engaged a Social Media and Public Relations provider to positively project the Barrow Borough Council brand and attain a stronger reach to customers.
-This will be developed through a revised Communications Strategy - The Council is developing its website to provide a key means of communication in an open and transparent way.
+It also defines the roles of the statutory officers and includes the delegations that officers hold. - Members and officers have an induction which set includes the behaviours that are expected. - The Council's values and behaviours was rolled out to all staff and Members during 2020-21. - A fraud hotline is in place to allow confidential reporting so that anonymous complaints can be investigated. - B. Ensuring openness and comprehensive stakeholder engagement. - There is a process for consultation in place and a number of consultations were carried out in 2020/21. - The Council has engaged a Social Media and Public Relations provider to positively project the Barrow Borough Council brand and attain a stronger reach to customers.
+This will be developed through a revised Communications Strategy - The Council is developing its website to provide a key means of communication in an open and transparent way. - We provide clear recommendations to the decision making committees, this is by supported reasoning and evidence.
+We assess the financial, legal, health, social, economic environmental and implications as well risks relating to those decisions and provide Members with the outputs from those assessments. - C. Defining outcomes in terms of sustainable economic, social and environmental benefits. - The Council published its council plan for 2020- 2024 and has identified three priority areas. - We are developing service plans to ensure we deliver the priorities agreed in the Council Plan - The Council was successful in applying for Town Deal funding for regeneration.

-- We provide clear recommendations to the decision making committees, this is by supported reasoning and evidence.
-We assess the financial, legal and equalities risks relating to those decisions and provide Members with the outputs from those assessments. - C. Defining outcomes in terms of sustainable economic, social and environmental benefits. - The Council published its plan for 2020- 2024 and has identified three priority areas. - We are developing service plans to ensure we deliver the priorities agreed in the Council Plan - The Council has submitted a business case for Future High Street Fund which could bring £21m of funding into the Town Centre - The Council is developing an investment plan for Town Deal funding which could draw up to £29m of funding for regeneration - The Council successfully applied for £1m of heritage lottery funding to improve the Dock Museum - The Council successfully applied for £1.1m heritage grant to improve Duke Street. - D. Determining the interventions necessary to optimise the achievement of intended outcomes. - The Medium Term Financial Strategy is reviewed annually - The council is developing service plans to ensure we deliver the priorities agreed in the Council Plan - The Council has an effective overview and Scrutiny function. - E. Developing the entity's capacity including the capability of its leadership and the individuals within it. - The Council supports and encourages staff to undertake professional training. - The Council has an effective Member training programme in place - Staff have biannual briefings with senior management. - F. Managing risks and performance through robust internal control and strong public financial management. - The Council has a risk policy which reviewed regularly by Management Team and is approved by the Executive Committee. - The Council has corporate and operational risk registers which are reviewed regularly by Management team and the Audit and Governance Committee.

-- G. Implementing good practices in transparency, reporting and audit to deliver effective accountability. - The Audit and Governance Committee has defined roles which are set out in the Council's Constitution. - External auditors routinely attend Audit Committee meetings. - The Head of Internal Audit has access to the Chair of the Audit and Governance Committee. - Members are required to register interests at the beginning of every committee meeting.
+- The Council has developed ambitious plans to regenerate part of Barrow town centre and submitted to the Government's Levelling Up Fund - D. Determining the interventions necessary to optimise the achievement of intended outcomes. - The Medium Term Financial Strategy is reviewed annually - The Council is developing service plans to ensure we deliver the priorities agreed in the Council Plan - The Council supports and encourages staff to undertake professional training. - The Council has an effective Member training programme in place - Staff have regular briefings with senior management. - E. Managing risks and performance through robust internal control and strong public financial management. - The Council has a risk policy which is reviewed regularly by Management Team and is approved by the Executive Committee. - The Council has corporate and operational risk registers which are reviewed regularly by Management Team and the Audit and Governance Committee. - F. Implementing good practices in transparency, reporting and audit to deliver effective accountability. - The Audit and Governance Committee has defined roles which are set out in the Council's Constitution. - External auditors routinely attend Audit and Governance Committee meetings. - The Head of Internal Audit has access to the Chair of the Audit and Governance Committee. - Members are asked to declare any interests at the beginning of every committee meeting.

-The core principles for good governance in the public sector are high level and bring together a number of concepts.
-The figure below sets out the relationship between the principles:

-Achieving the Intended Outcomes While Acting in the Public Interest at all Times

-Review of Effectiveness
+4. Review of Effectiveness